iiitv/hackiiitv20-submissions/team#26 - 3/readme.md

 On clicking a profile, go to profile page.

-We also allow sending messages.
+We also allow sending messages within a community.